-The Aging Department also began the process of reassessing and enhancing the Empowerline website.
+The Aging Department began the process of reassessing and enhancing the Empowerline website.
 The goals are to create clear and compelling messages to better communicate the resources Empowerline offers, enhance program visibility, redesigning the website so it's easier to navigate, and execute a compelling and effective outreach strategy.

 In the area of security, the agency took key steps assisting jurisdictions prepare and prevent cyber-attacks through sourcing and acquisition of critical equipment.
 This effort included a needs assessment, the establishment of a working group, clear identification of objectives, and completing the procurement process for needed resources.
+In mid-October, ARC's Homeland Security Department organized a large-scale training exercise for firefighters and law enforcement agencies to better prepare and improve coordination during major events.